FIXTradingCommunity/fix-simple-binary-encoding/v1-0-RC4/doc/03MessageStructure.md

 group entry counts.
 Optionally, implementations may support any other unsigned integer types.

+By default, the minimum number of entries is zero, and the maximum number is the largest value of the primitiveType of the counter.

 | Primitive type | Description             | Length (octets) | Maximum number of entries |
 |----------------|-------------------------|----------------:|--------------------------:|
 | uint8          | 8-bit unsigned integer  | 1               | 255                       |
 | uint16         | 16-bit unsigned integer | 2               | 65535                     |

+The number of entries may be restricted to a specific range; see "Restricting repeating group entries" below.

 #### Encoding of repeating group dimensions